 When a person is triggered to relive a previous emotional trauma, they may feel so many feelings that they are unable to process them.
 This is called emotional flooding.
-When someone is experiencing emotional flooding, they may have trouble communicating clearly about what they’re experiencing or about what they need.
+When someone is experiencing it, they may have trouble communicating clearly about what they’re experiencing or about what they need.
 When this happens in the context of a relationship, it can make communication very difficult.

-Because communication is one of the key requirements to maintaining a healthy relationship, emotional flooding can be a source of difficulty, both to the person experiencing it, and to their relationship.
+Because communication is one of the key requirements to maintaining a healthy relationship, It can be a source of difficulty, both to the person experiencing it, and to their relationship.
 If you feel that you are experiencing this with a partner, couples therapy can be helpful in learning to cope.

 Take Care of Yourself

 The biggest thing that you can do to prevent this, and to work through it when it occurs, is to take care of yourself.
 Make sure that you get enough rest, eat healthy foods that make you feel good, and get enough exercise.
 If you’re feeling overwhelmed, take time away.
 If you need a break, take one.
 If something doesn’t feel right, address it.
 When we have been stuck in unhealthy coping patterns, it can be hard to break out and really take care of.
 Therapy can help you with this.